skschoo1/framework/README.md

+# SKPHP Framework

-# framework
+# License

-The skphp Framework.
+The Laravel framework is open-sourced software licensed under the <a href="http://opensource.org/licenses/MIT">MIT license</a>